“I Can’t Stop Being Angry”

 Said another way, anger is the mind’s reaction to not getting its way.
 I hate putting it that way because it makes an angry person seem like a spoiled brat, which is as far from the truth as can be.
 Yet, the formula is accurate, though it may not be clear at first.

-It seems reasonable and logical to blame anger on the person who “caused it”, but with a little analysis, we can see the anger is actually caused by them behaving in a way different from how we wanted and expected them to behave; a thwarted desire.
+It seems reasonable and logical to blame anger on the person who “caused it” because we are rightly taught that we live in a “cause and effect” world, but with a little analysis, we can see the anger is actually triggered by them behaving in a way different from how we wanted and expected them to behave; a thwarted desire.

 Look how angry people get about stupid politics!
-This occurs because of politicians not doing what we want them to do.
+This occurs because politicians are not doing what we want them to do.
 Thwarted desires.

 Some people even use anger as a weapon, threatening to get upset, cry, or scream if they don’t get their way.
 Thwarted desires.

-People even get mad at God or life when they or a family member falls ill.
+People even get mad at God or life itself, when they or a family member falls ill.

 The construction of the human mind itself creates the conditions in which anger can exist; specifically, the following three functions of the subconscious mind:

-- Habits – which are autopilots, to save time and effort.
+2. Habits – which are autopilots, to save time and effort.
+Habits are applied “regular thinking”.

-Shan showed great maturity by understanding it was not her husband’s fault that she felt angry.
+Shan showed great maturity and expressed deep insight by understanding it was not her husband’s fault that she fell to anger.
 A deeper explanation of anger will help you also extricate yourself from the seemingly inescapable dilemma: ‘If he acts like a jerk, how is it not his fault if I’m angry?’
 I will elaborate more on this later.

 Understanding how the body and mind interact to ultimately create anger is the key to resolving anger issues.

-Many of our traits have their origins in the biology of our particular gender.
-These psycho-physiological traits are incredibly tenacious and difficult to overcome.
+Many of our traits have their origins in our biological bodies.
+These psychophysiological traits are incredibly tenacious but not impossible to overcome when you have the right tools and you know how to use them.

-Some biologically based traits are wonderful.
-For instance, the nurturing trait we primarily see manifested in women.
-Most women have this trait, and most men don’t, as you know.
+Some biologically based traits are wonderful and bring us happiness.
+For instance, the nurturing trait we primarily see manifested in women who care for their children with such tenderness it brings tears to your eyes.
+Most women have this trait, while most men mostly don’t, as you know because of the gender component.
 This is in part because a woman’s body, designed for childbearing and mothering, releases hormones that affect her mind to behave in a certain way.
+Men are biologically designed to be protectors of their wives and children.

-Men, who are not treated to these biologically produced chemical cocktails tend to be more indifferent to the needs of others.
+Men, who do not produce female biological hormones tend to be more indifferent to the needs of others.
 This isn’t a judgment.
 That’s just the way it is.

 This is just one of many examples that illustrate how our biology controls our minds right under our noses without us realizing that it’s happening.

 There is an underlying motivating force that controls much of our behavior which is universally built into our biology.
 And that doesn’t just mean men and women; it’s in ALL living things.
-You must be aware of this trait if you want to be happy in your marriage.
+You must be aware of this trait if you want to avoid common pitfalls in your marriage, too.

 The number one biologically driven trait is the drive to survive.
 It is as present in a blade of grass as it is in a single-celled amoeba or a human being.
 Our bodies are a collective of trillions of individual cells, all striving to survive.